tikinang/scuffolding/readme.md

 1. embed default component (with logger with service field inside) to all components
 2. description for config values
 3. docs -> swagger

+## Tech stack

+I want to get to the release ASAP.
+I don't think, that I can do that with HTML served from backend.

+- Golang API (HA)
+  - MariaDB as Database (everything will be written into it, except images) (HA)
+- Svelte Web Application (HA)
+  - pre-rendered / server-side-rendered entrypoints
+  - Bulma as CSS Framework
+- Nginx as Application Balancer and for HTTPS termination (HA)